jlorieau/mollib/docs/cli/hbonds.rst

     - Helical stretches require contiguous residues with helical backbone torsion angles.
 This prevents the misclassification of 310-helices and beta turns as well as isolated i+3, i+4 and i+5 hydrogen bonds.
-    - Beta-sheet hydrogen bonds are identified as either parallel or anti- parallel, depending on the residue number of the next or prev residues.

     **Usage**